Thank you for your interest in joining the NJSO team!

 High degree of initiative and ability to establish and work within deadlines, while maintaining budgets and addressing challenges in a creative manner.

 Collaborator who thrives in a team environment and experienced manager who leads and develops staff.

 Superior written communication skills and strong organizational skills combined with the ability to handle multiple tasks with agility, thoroughness, and good humor.

-Please send a letter of interest and resume in PDF format to Susan Stucker, Chief Operating Officer, to the following email address by November 14 at 5 pm.
+Please send a letter of interest and resume in PDF format to Susan Stucker, Chief Operating Officer, to the following email address by March 14 at 5 pm.

 The New Jersey Symphony Orchestra is an equal opportunity employer.